RCochrane/Rcochrane.github.io/_pages/about.md

 Introduction
 ======
 Currently, I am training through the Biochemistry PhD program in Dr. Karas's lab, which focuses on developing innovative strategies for genome engineering.
 I study _Phaeodactylum tricornutum_, a eukaryotic micro-algae, and have created a platform for rapid organelle genome engineering in this model system.
-My research interests include: 1) organelle genome structure and evolution, & 2) developing novel biotechologies.
+My research interests include: 1) organelle genome structure and evolution, and 2) developing novel biotechologies.

 <br/><img src='https://rcochrane.github.io/images/homepagefig2.png'>
 ** Figure 1.** Three morphotypes of _Phaeodactylum tricornutum_.
 A) pennate; B) tri-radiate, and C) oval forms.